Billionaire Profile

 Commitment to Jewish Values

-Driven by Jewish ethics and values, the Schustermans prioritize pursuing justice, repairing the world (tikkun olam), and treating all people with dignity and civility (derekh eretz).
+Embracing values to pursue justice (tzedek), repair the world (tikkun olam), and treat all people with dignity and respect (derekh eretz).

-Investing in the passion and potential of young people to create positive change and build a vibrant global Jewish future.
+Investing in educational reform, innovation, and the potential of young people to create positive change.

 Controversies & Challenges